lasvigas0701/YZU_cppLabs/README.md

 ### Intros:

-- This course provides us many opportunities to improve our programming ability and concepts of each　elements in cpp language by giving lots of small questions.
+- This course provides us many opportunities to improve our programming ability and concepts of each element in cpp language by giving lots of small questions.

 ### Guidelines:

-- Assignments: This folder consists of all (32) assignments (homeworks) in this course.

-- Sourses: All ppts given by teacher are in this folder.
+- Assignments##: ## means the number of each assignment (homework) in this course, every folder consists of a pdf question file (## 作業_##.pdf) and a cpp solution file (1113341-hw##).